 Games Technical Committee

-Games provide competitive dynamic environments and are therefore an ideal domain for the study and application of computational intelligence.
+Under the supervision and the coordination of the IEEE CIS Technical Activities Committee, The Games Technical Committee (GTC) purpose is to provide competitive dynamic environments and are therefore an ideal domain for the study and application of computational intelligence.
 The GTC exists to promote the research and development of this fertile area of study, aiming to provide a greater understanding of which computational intelligence methods work best on which type of problem, and how games can be enriched by more intelligent agents both for serious purposes, for more entertaining game-play, reduced game development costs, and exciting new genres of game.

 The GTC shall engage in various activities in order to identify and nurture emergent technologies of interest to the CIS, including but not limited to the following: organise the annual IEEE Symposium on Computational Intelligence and Games; organise game-based competitions to enable effective evaluation of a wide range of computational intelligence techniques; the propose special sessions to the CIS-sponsored conference organizers; participate in paper reviews and selection for CIS-sponsored conferences and publications; promote IEEE Senior Members and Fellows program; collaborate on production of tutorials, and book series with the Multimedia Committee; facilitate local chapters activities and organize specialized workshops or meetings.
 The GTC will assist in soliciting conference proposals and actively work with the organizers of CIS sponsored conferences to ensure their technical excellence.

-This Charter becomes official after at least 2/3 members present at the Committee Meeting approves it.
+This Charter becomes official after at least 2/3 core members present at The Committee Meeting approves it.
 Subsequent changes and amendments also require 2/3 majority vote.

 Real Time Strategy Games, Chair: Mike Preuss

 Procedural Content Generation, Chair: Julian Togelius and Gillian Smith

 Website (maintained by GTC)